olamy/angela/README.md

   2) Start all Terracotta servers

-  3) License all Terracotta servers

-  4) Get the reference of the active server.
+  3) Get the reference of the active server.
 Null is returned if there is none.
 An exception is throw if there are more than one

-  5) Get the references of all active servers.
+  4) Get the references of all active servers.
 Get an empty collection if there are none.

-  6) Get the reference of the passive server.
+  5) Get the reference of the passive server.
 Null is returned if there is none.
 An exception is throw if there are more than one

-  7) Get the references of all passive servers.
+  6) Get the references of all passive servers.
 Get an empty collection if there are none.

-  8) Stop all Terracotta servers
+  7) Stop all Terracotta servers

-  9) Start one Terracotta server
+  8) Start one Terracotta server

-  10) Stop one Terracotta server
+  9) Stop one Terracotta server

-  11) Get the current state of the Terracotta server
+  10) Get the current state of the Terracotta server

 ## Client array example

 ```
     ConfigurationContext configContext = customConfigurationContext()
         .clientArray(clientArray -> clientArray (1)
-            .license(LICENSE) (2)
-            .clientArrayTopology(new ClientArrayTopology( (3)
+            .clientArrayTopology(new ClientArrayTopology( (2)
-                distribution(version(TERRACOTTA_VERSION), PackageType.KIT, LicenseType.TERRACOTTA), (4)
+                distribution(version(EHCACHE_VERSION), PackageType.KIT, LicenseType.EHCACHE_OS), (3)
-                newClientArrayConfig().host("localhost-1", "localhost").host("localhost-2", "localhost")) (5)
+                newClientArrayConfig().host("localhost-1", "localhost").host("localhost-2", "localhost")) (4)
             )
         );
     ClusterFactory factory = new ClusterFactory("GettingStarted::runClient", configContext);
-    ClientArray clientArray = factory.clientArray(); (6)
+    ClientArray clientArray = factory.clientArray(); (5)
-    ClientArrayFuture f = clientArray.executeOnAll((context) -> System.out.println("Hello")); (7)
+    ClientArrayFuture f = clientArray.executeOnAll((context) -> System.out.println("Hello")); (6)
-    f.get(); (8)
+    f.get(); (7)

     factory.close();
 ```

   1) Define the client array config

-  2) Specify the license that the TC clients will use

-  3) Define the client array topology
+  2) Define the client array topology

-  4) Specify the distribution from which to install the client jars
+  3) Specify the distribution from which to install the client jars

-  5) Specify the list of hosts that are going to be used by this client array (two clients, both on localhost in this case)
+  4) Specify the list of hosts that are going to be used by this client array (two clients, both on localhost in this case)

-  6) Create a client array on the remote servers
+  5) Create a client array on the remote servers

-  7) Execute the lambda on all the remote clients
+  6) Execute the lambda on all the remote clients

-  8) Wait until all the clients finish their execution
+  7) Wait until all the clients finish their execution

-Full example : See class [EhcacheOsTest](integration-test/src/test/java/org/terracotta/angela/EhcacheOsTest.java)
+Full example : See class [EhcacheTest](integration-test/src/test/java/org/terracotta/angela/EhcacheTest.java)

 ## How to build